Hamadan Hamadan Province, Iran Travel Guide

 Not Available

-Hamadan has a city best explored with a blend of walking for central attractions and ride-sharing for longer distances.
+Hamadan has a city best explored with a blend of walking for key sights and ride-ride-sharing for longer distances.
 Embrace the area transportation choices for an authentic and efficient experience.